-SEXUAL HARASSMENT
+14) PREVENTION OF SEXUAL HARASSMENT

-26. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
+A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343.

-Agency provided support for sexual harassment training for the all 5 employees selected to be tested.
+The agency provided support for sexual harassment training for the 5 employees randomly selected to be tested.

-27. Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
+B. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).

-Agency had written documentation to show that the employees have read the agency policy concerning the sexual harassment policy.
 I observed the sexual harassment policy posted on the premises and on the agency website.

-- 28. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344; - A) Number and percentage of public servants in the agency who have completed the training requirements; - B) Number of sexual harassment complaints received by the agency; - C) Number of complaints which resulted in a finding that sexual harassment occurred; - Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - E) Amount of time it took to resolve each complaint.
+- C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
+42:344; - Number and percentage of public servants in the agency who have completed the training requirements; - ii.
+Number of sexual harassment complaints received by the agency; - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred; - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - V. Amount of time it took to resolve each complaint.

-For the current fiscal period the police jury submitted an annual report with all the above requirement included.
+For the current fiscal period the police jury prepared an annual report in February, 2023 for fiscal period 2022.
 The agency did not have any complaints noted during the test period.

-I was not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
+I was engaged by Franklin Parish Police Jury to perform this agreed-upon procedures engagement and conducted my engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+I was not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, I do not express such an opinion or conclusion.
 Had I performed additional procedures, other matters might have come to my attention that would have been reported to you.